richmahn/en_tn/gen/front/intro.md

 The book of Genesis says that a perfect God created a perfect world.
 However, the world became imperfect because human beings began to sin.
 But Genesis shows that God continues to have complete control over the world.

 Genesis also describes the start of God's plan to bless the whole world again.
 This is shown when God makes a covenant with Abraham.
 With this covenant God chose Abraham and his descendants to be his people.
-God promised to bless the world through Abraham's desendants.
+God promised to bless the world through Abraham's descendants.

 #### What was the custom for inheritance as described by Genesis? ####